wjzhengsh/blockchain/howto/remote_peer_aws.md

   - **Enroll Secret:** The password you want to use for your peer, which is referred to as your `enroll Secret` when you configure your peer. **Save this Value** for future usage.
   - **Type:** Select `peer` for this field.
   - **Affiliation:** This is the affiliation under your organization, `org1` for example, that your  peer belongs to.
 You can specify a new affiliation or use an existing one.
-  - **Maximum Enrollments:** You can use this field to limit the number of times your can enroll or generate certificates using this identity.
+  - **Maximum Enrollments:** You can use this field to limit the number of times that your can enroll or generate certificates by using this identity.
 If not specified, the value defaults to unlimited enrollments.

   After you fill in the fields, click **Submit** to register the peer.
 The registered peer is then listed in the table as an identity on the network.
 As a security measure, use each identity, and the accompanying enrollID and secret, to deploy only one peer.
 Do not reuse peer ID's and passwords.